Enhancing Functional Abilities And Providing Support Along Your Journey

 Our approach to inpatient rehabilitation focuses on the path ahead.
 Read about our demonstrated differences and outcomes.

 We host social activities (invitation only) at no cost to our patients and families.
 These gatherings provide a unique opportunity for everyone to reunite and continue their special relationships.

 We continue to maintain accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF) as a Pediatric Specialty Program.

 Programs and services that are CARF accredited have demonstrated their conformance to internationally recognized standards for service delivery.
 We have demonstrated our commitment to continuous quality improvement and a consumer-driven focus.

-Our program is also accredited by the Joint Commission on Accreditation of Healthcare Organizations.
+Our program is also accredited by The Joint Commission on Accreditation of Healthcare Organizations (TJC).

 Rehab Annual Report

 Want to learn more about our program?
-Read our 2016 Inpatient Rehabilitation Program report.
+Read our 2022 Inpatient Rehabilitation Annual Report.